melashkr/technical-articles/evaluating-iot-protocols/README.md

 ![alt text](https://github.com/melashkr/technical-articles/blob/main/evaluating-iot-protocols/images/count-msgs-app-to-cloud.PNG?row=true "Count of sent messages to Cloud")

 ## Evaluation and Result
-The aim of the evaluation is to calculate the duration of processed data from app to the cloud by sending the data from the simulated app to the IoT Hub:
+The duration of processed data sent from the console app to the cloud is used to evaluate the experiement.
+Three cases are used to evaluate the application with different number of requests:
  - First case: processing 100 requests for AMQP, MQTT and HTTP protocol
  - Second case: processing 1000 requests for AMQP, MQTT and HTTP protocol
  - Third case: processing 3000 requests for AMQP, MQTT and HTTP protocol

- The result of caculation for the duration of processed data is show in giure 3:
+ The result of the caculation for the duration of processed data is show in giure 3:

 ![alt text](https://github.com/melashkr/technical-articles/blob/main/evaluating-iot-protocols/images/evaluation-iot-output.PNG?row=true "Count of sent messages to Cloud")

-The simulated process is conducted to identify the best performance and to understand the behaviour of the IoTProtocols.
+The simulated process is conducted to identify the best performance and to understand the behaviour of the IoT Protocols.
 In order to measure the performance for received data on the cloud, we store the timestamp of every request to determine when was the first processed request and what was the last processed request.